 The International Monetary Fund is reportedly close to approving a deal that would give Greece more flexibility in its efforts to cut its massive debt burden.
-This will give Greece more time and allow a higher debt-to-GDP ratio than had been agreed on before, according to Reuters.
-And it should clear the way for the Greek government to get the next round of much-needed financial assistance, which is seen as crucial to boosting a flagging European economy.
-Transcript provided by NPR, Copyright NPR.
+This will give Greece more time and allow a higher debt-to-GDP ratio than it had agreed on before, according to Reuters.
+And it should clear the way for the Greek government to get the next round of much needed financial assistance, which is seen as crucial to boosting a flagging European economy.